 What is a supplemental health benefit?

 Medical costs have risen dramatically in the U.S. over the past several decades.
-According to a study1 published by Kalorama Information, the average American pays roughly $1,650 in out-of-pocket healthcare costs for their medical bills.
-Many employees are discovering their employer-sponsored health insurance plan just isn't enough on its own, forcing employers to look at the gaps in their health benefits.
+According to a Kalorama Information study, the average American pays roughly $1,650 out-of-pocket for their medical bills1.
+Many employees are discovering their employer-sponsored health insurance plan isn't enough on its own.
+This is forcing employers to look at the gaps in their health benefits.

-To rectify this problem, some employers buy one or more supplemental health insurance policies to complement their health insurance plan.
-Supplemental insurance helps employees pay for healthcare costs that group health insurance plans don't cover.
+To rectify this problem, some employers buy one or more supplemental health insurance policies to complement their primary health insurance plan.
+Supplemental coverage helps employees pay for out-of-pocket medical care costs associated with group health insurance plans.
+They may also purchase an ancillary plan to offset costs the group plan doesn’t cover.

-While it can reduce employees’ out-of-pocket costs, having several supplemental plans can be expensive and may not give your employees exactly what they need.
+While this additional coverage can reduce employees' out-of-pocket costs, having several supplemental plans can be expensive.
+It also may not give your employees exactly what they need.

-This blog will define health insurance supplements, the common expenses they cover, and other options to supplement your group health plan, such as health reimbursement arrangements (HRAs) and employee stipends.
+In this article, we'll define health insurance supplements, the common expenses they cover, and other ways you can improve your current plan, such as health reimbursement arrangements (HRAs) and employee stipends.

 What is a health insurance supplement?

-Supplemental insurance is an ancillary benefit that you can purchase to help your employees pay for services and out-of-pocket expenses that aren't fully covered by your group plan.
-These policies can help provide your employees with peace of mind when the unexpected happens.
+Supplemental insurance is a plan that you can purchase to help your employees pay for services and out-of-pocket expenses that your group plan doesn’t fully cover.
+This additional insurance coverage can offer your employees financial protection and peace of mind when the unexpected happens.

-Some supplemental insurance policies help pay for out-of-pocket cost-sharing expenses—such as copays and deductibles—when a serious illness or accident occurs.
-Some policies cover services that medical plans don't include, like dental and vision expenses.
-A supplemental health insurance plan may be worth the cost if you have a diverse workforce with a range of health needs.
+Most supplemental insurance policies help pay for out-of-pocket cost-sharing expenses—such as copays and deductibles—when a serious illness or accident occurs.
+A supplemental health insurance plan may be worth the additional cost if you have a diverse workforce with varying health needs.

-Remember that supplemental plans aren't a substitute for comprehensive health coverage because most supplemental plans don't meet minimum essential coverage (MEC).
-But they are a good solution if you want to provide limited benefits for specific preventive treatments, critical illnesses, or health conditions to help your employees in their time of need.
+Remember that supplemental plans aren't a substitute for comprehensive health coverage That’s because most supplemental plans don't meet minimum essential coverage (MEC).
+But they’re a good solution if you want to provide limited benefits for specific preventive treatments, critical illnesses, or health conditions to help your employees in their time of need.

 Can employees purchase their own health insurance supplement?

-There are other options if you're not looking to purchase supplemental insurance for your entire organization.
-Your employees can purchase individual supplemental policies to cover their own specific needs based on their circumstances.
+If you're not looking to purchase supplemental insurance for your entire organization, there are other options.
+Your employees can purchase individual supplemental policies to cover their specific needs.
 Depending on the type of plan they want, they may not need to wait until the annual open enrollment period to purchase their supplemental plan.

-For example, if you have a lot of older employees, they may be interested in supplementing their group medical insurance with Medicare.
-Medicare supplement plans, or Medigap policies, are health insurance policies that limit the amount people over 65 will pay for medical services once they are on Medicare.
+For example, if you have many older employees, they may be interested in supplementing their Medicare.
+Medicare supplement plans, or Medigap policies, are health insurance policies that limit the amount people 65 or older will pay for medical services once they’re on Medicare.
 These plans work with their original Medicare Part A and Medicare Part B to help them pay for out-of-pocket costs that aren't covered.

 Recommending individual supplemental medical coverage and Medicare supplement insurance plans to your workforce is a cost-effective solution for your business and a customized alternative for your employees.